sambbhavgarg/PracticeJava/AntColonyOptimization/README.md

 antFactor: no. of ants used per city
 randomFactor:

+maxIterations = 1000
+'numberOfCities' is an integer
+'numberOfAnts' is an integer
+'graph' is a matrix (double)
+'trails' is a matrix (double)
+'ants' is a reference to an object of ArrayList class, of type List<Ant> Interface 'random' is a reference to an object of the Random class in Java 'probabilities' is a array (double)

 ## Ant.java

 - visitCity(int currentIndex, int city): ability to visit a specific city